-Five words sum up the Maine Coon personality perfectly: sociable, inquisitive, friendly, playful, and tolerant.
-These traits make it a rewarding pet, particularly for families with children.
-A Maine Coon never tires of interacting, loves to be part of what’s going on, and thrives on human company.
+Five adjectives sum up the Maine Coon personality: sociable, inquisitive, friendly, playful, and tolerant.
+These traits make this cat the perfect pet, especially for families with children.
+A Maine Coon never tires of interacting, loves to be part of the action, and thrives on human company.

-Maine Coons exhibit many dog-like traits such as loyalty to their owners and playful natures.
-Their personalities are a mix of five traits present in all cats:
+Maine Coons exhibit many dog-like traits such as loyalty to their owners and playfulness.

-We’ll look at these traits in more detail in a moment.
+We’ll tell you more about these in a moment.

 Most of the time, Maine Coons are agreeable cats with a certain amount of extraversion and a smattering of impulsiveness.
 Some can be more dominant than others and some a little more neurotic.

 In short, the Maine Coon is often chosen as a family pet because of its loyal, loving, and sociable personality.

 So, if you’re looking for an intelligent cat that’s confident and will thrive well in a lively home, will always be ready to lap up attention and play, the Maine Coon is absolutely a great choice for you.